 Earlobe repair is a common cosmetic surgery elected for individuals who wish to restore the appearance of torn or stretched earlobes.
-Dr. Garrett A. Wirth is a Board Certified plastic surgeon who routinely performs earlobe repair in Newport Beach and throughout Orange County for individuals with torn or stretched earlobes resulting from injuries or from wearing heavy earrings for a long period of time.
+Dr. Garrett A. Wirth is a Board Certified Newport Beach plastic surgeon who routinely performs earlobe repair throughout Orange County for individuals with torn or stretched earlobes resulting from injuries or from wearing heavy earrings for a long period of time.

 Candidates for Earlobe Repair

 You may be an ideal candidate for earlobe repair if you have one or more of the following conditions:

 - Stretched earlobes

 - Elongated earlobes

 Injuries or defects like this are typically caused when earrings are accidentally or forcefully pulled from a person’s ear, often by a child, or during hair combing.
 Heavy earrings or ear gauges can also be responsible for stretched or elongated ears, resulting in an unnatural appearance over time.

 Earlobe repair is a relatively simple in-office procedure performed under a local anesthetic.
 Dr. Wirth will begin by stabilizing your ear for incision.
 Then, with the aid of high powered magnification, Dr. Wirth will make an incision that allows him to precisely trim the skin around the stretched or lacerated earlobe, taking the natural curvature of your earlobe into account.

 Once the excess skin and scar tissue have been removed, Dr. Wirth will suture the clean wound edges back together with very fine stitches.
 A dressing will be placed around your ears for about 24 hours, followed by a thin wound covering which will remain on your ears for approximately one week until your stitches are removed.